 Last but not least, this step is imperative to determine whether the order has been fulfilled or not.
 It includes analyzing inventory and order reports across the warehouse.
 Additionally, this step also determines the inventory and order forecasting to understand the overall warehouse labor needs.

-6 Ways to Perform at Scale with a Robust Warehouse Management System (WMS) in 2022!
+6 Ways to Perform at Scale with a Robust Warehouse Management System (WMS)

 A well organized and structured warehouse with reliable and efficient performance is a huge asset for retail business.
 There are many factors that affect smooth warehouse operations.
 Overlooking or underestimating these minor details can end up causing unforeseen problems.
 This has a direct impact on order fulfillment.